cesarvr/blog/content/post/jenkins-container.md

 ### Permissions

 In order to deploy applications we should have a quick review to [service account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/).
-We can think of [service accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) as a user for pod's.
-Any new pod gets a user called ``default`` which has minimum permissions to get itself up and running.
+We can think of [service accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) as a user for pods or anything that wants to change the state of Openshift, this accounts are usually namespace scoped so a pod won't go wild messing up everything.

-But we want to change the state of Openshift (create a container), so this permissions are not enough for that.
-The good news is that Jenkins creates a service account ``jenkins`` for this purposes.
+Any new pod (like the one running our build) gets an ``default`` service account which has minimum permissions to get itself up and running.
+But we actually want to change the state of Openshift (create an image and push it to the registry) and these permissions are not enough for that.

-So let's pass this account to our pod:
+The good news is that Jenkins creates a service account ``jenkins`` for this purpose.
+So let's share that account with our pod:

 ```java
 podTemplate(cloud:'openshift', label: BUILD_TAG, serviceAccount: 'jenkins')